I heard a Fly buzz—when I died

 "I heard a Fly buzz—when I died" is the informal name for an untitled poem by American author Emily Dickinson.
 In the poem, the narrator is on her deathbed as she describes the progression towards her death.

 Critics have theorised a diverse range of interpretations that address the appearance of a fly in the poem.
 In 1978, Clarence Gohdes wrote an article in The New England Quarterly proposing that the fly be classified as a bluebottle fly.
 On the other hand, Eugene Hollahan from the University of North Carolina believes the representation is an "emissary of Satan".
 Although theories regarding the symbolism around the fly diverge, the imagery surrounding the corpse imitates that of a deathbed.
-The speaker reflects on the moment she died, recalling the moment of grief as witnessed by those observing her passing.
+The speaker reflects on the moment that she died, recalling the moment of grief as witnessed by those observing her death.

 Synopsis

 The speaker is a corpse observing the mourners that surround her deathbed.
 As the mourners wait in distress, they absorb the final moments before the speaker's death.
 The arrival of the "King" is anticipated to lead the speaker to heaven; the appearance of a fly, however, interposes, disrupting the speaker's transition to death.
 The speaker observes the sound of the fly shortly after the speaker dies.